 You should see a positive response.

-And now you should have successfully installed docker-compose – check that with:
+To also check if you have installed docker-compose successfully – check its version with:

 docker-compose --version